-Compose And Perform is a specialist accredited music course for young people with additional needs who would like to progress further with music.
+Compose And Perform is a specialist accredited music course for young disabled people who would like to progress further with music.

 It is fully inclusive, enabling disabled and non-disabled students to work together and offers content and support for teachers to deliver and assess the qualification.

-Previously known as Introduction To Music the course has been reinvigorated and relaunched as Compose and Perform.
-Since it began we have had over 100 young people achieve an accredited outcome.
+Since the course began we have had over 100 young people achieve an accredited outcome.